Architecture Guide

 WebSocket to AssemblyAI

-Main Process manages a persistent WSS connection to AssemblyAI's Streaming Transcription V3 endpoint.
+Main Process manages a persistent WSS connection to AssemblyAI's Streaming API.
 Audio chunks are funneled into the socket.
-A 15-second connection timeout and isConnecting flag guard against hung connections.

 5